thaliproject/thali/presenceprotocolforopportunisticsynching.md

 The source code for the BLE support in Lollipop is available [here](https://android.googlesource.com/platform/frameworks/base/+/lollipop-release/core/java/android/bluetooth/le/).

 ### startAdvertising
-Before turning an Android device into a peripheral we MUST determine if the local hardware actually supports being a peripheral.
-As explained [here](http://stackoverflow.com/questions/26482611/chipsets-devices-supporting-android-5-ble-peripheral-mode) this can be determined by querying `bluetoothAdapter.isMultipleAdvertisementSupported`, `bluetoothAdapter.isOffloadedFilteringSupported` and `bluetoothAdapter.isOffloadedScanBatchingSupported`, the listed APIs MUST be queried and BLE advertising only activated if they all return true.

-__Open Issue:__ It isn't actually clear just how bad it is if we try to do advertising on a device that doesn't supporting on-chip filtering on on-chip scan batching.
-My assumption is that not having this hardware will make perf worse but in looking at [getBluetoothLeAdvertiser](https://android.googlesource.com/platform/frameworks/base/+/lollipop-release/core/java/android/bluetooth/BluetoothAdapter.java) they only check to see if `isMultipleAdvertisementSupported`.
-But for now we can err on the cautious side.

 When starting BLE advertising on Android the `startAdvertising()` API of `BluetoothLeAdvertiser` object is used.
 The settings, created by  [AdvertiseSettings.Builder](https://developer.android.com/reference/android/bluetooth/le/AdvertiseSettings.Builder.html), MUST be set as follows:
 * `setAdvertiseMode()` - This MUST be set to `ADVERTISE_MODE_LOW_LATENCY` when the application is in the foreground and `ADVERTISE_MODE_LOW_POWER` when the application is in the background.
 * `setConnectable()` - This MUST be set to false as we do not currently support any characteristics.